The Assembly of the Most High

 Yahushua Has Been Seated Above It All

-The single most important takeaway is that Yahushua the Messiah has been raised and seated far above every principality, authority, power, and dominion.
+The single most important takeaway from this study is that Yahushua the Messiah has been raised and seated far above every principality, authority, power, and dominion.
 The restructuring of the heavenly court that Psalm 82 demanded has been accomplished through the work of the Messiah.
 The failed elohim have been judged.
 The corrupt princes have been disarmed.
 A new administration is in place, and the Lamb is at its center.

 Believers Have a Role in the Story